c0mix/SaturnV/README.md

 ## Dependencies and Installation
 ### Local (Attacker) Machine Setup
+Python3 and python3-pip is required to run SaturnV and its dependencies.
 Setup is very simple using pip.
 ```bash
 git clone https://github.com/c0mix/SaturnV.git
 cd SaturnV